-Cristal®, Aria®, Nestle® and Kinley® are the primary brands of bottled water (US Army VETCOM approved sources) consumed on FOB Lightning.
+Cristal®, Aria® and Aquafina® are the primary brands of bottled waters (US Army VETCOM approved sources) on KAF and vicinity.

-To assess the potential for adverse health effects to troops, the following assumptions were made about dose and duration: A conservative (protective) assumption was that personnel routinely ingested 5 L/day of bottled water for up to 365 days (1-year).
+To assess the potential for adverse health effects to troops, the following assumptions were made about dose and duration: A conservative (protective) assumption was that personnel routinely ingested 5 liters per day (L/day) of bottled water for up to 365 days (1-year).
 It was further assumed that control measures were not used.
-No valid bottled water samples were collected from 2014-2018 at any of the locations.
+No valid bottled water samples were collected from 2016-2018 at any of the locations.